mitodl/ocw-studio/videos/README.md

 YT_TEST_VIDEO_IDS=abc123,def456,ghi789
 ```

-**Important:** Videos in this list will **bypass the PostHog feature flag** (`FEATURE_FLAG_DISABLE_YOUTUBE_UPDATE`) and always have their metadata updated.
+**Important:** Videos in this list will **bypass the PostHog feature flag** (`FEATURE_FLAG_ENABLE_YOUTUBE_UPDATE`) and always have their metadata updated, even when the flag is not enabled.
 This is useful for:

-- Testing YouTube integration changes with specific test videos on RC while the feature flag is enabled
+- Testing YouTube integration changes with specific test videos on RC while the flag is disabled (default)
-- Running mass publish operations without affecting production videos (enable the feature flag, add test video IDs to the list)
+- Safe testing on RC/staging without enabling updates for all videos

 When `YT_TEST_VIDEO_IDS` is configured:

-- Videos with IDs **in the list**: Always updated (bypasses feature flag)
+- Videos with IDs **in the list**: Always updated (bypasses feature flag check entirely)
-- Videos with IDs **not in the list**: Subject to feature flag check (skipped if flag is enabled)
+- Videos with IDs **not in the list**: Updates disabled unless feature flag is enabled

 # Captioning and 3Play Transcript Request